route662/home-assistant-watercryst-biocat/README.md

 ## Acknowledgments
 This integration is based on the work from the [Simon42 Community Forum](https://community.simon42.com/t/curl-in-rest-sensor-wandeln/24438) and the [Watercryst API documentation](https://appapi.watercryst.com/).

+## Logo
+The logo used in this project is the property of WATERCryst Wassertechnik GmbH and is used here for informational purposes only.
+For more details, visit [Watercryst Wassertechnik Heatpump Website](https://watercryst.com).

 ### Unterstütze das Projekt

 Wenn dir dieses Projekt gefällt und du es unterstützen möchtest, kannst du mir einen Kaffee spendieren: